Bob Tullius: Other racing

 Tullius personally raced cars from a wide range of manufacturers, including Alpine, AMC, Chevrolet, Dodge, Oldsmobile, Pontiac, Plymouth, Porsche, Ferrari, and Ford.

-At the inaugural Trans-Am Sedan Championship race on March 25, 1966 at Sebring, Tullius finished second overall and first in the Over 2.0 Litre class in a Dodge Dart.
-In the final years of Trans-Am Tullius drove Herb Adams' Gray Ghost Pontiac Tempest.
+At the inaugural Trans Am Sedan Championship race on March 25, 1966 at Sebring, Tullius finished second overall and first in the Over 2.0 Litre class in a Dodge Dart.
+In the final years of Trans Am, Tullius drove Herb Adams' Gray Ghost Pontiac Tempest.

 Tullius drove competitively until 1988, with his final win coming at the 1986 3 Hours of Daytona.
 He appeared in no fewer than 252 races, winning 38 and posting 43 class wins.
-In 1965 and 1975 he won the overall standings of the SCCA Championships and in 1977 and 1978, the overall ratings of the category I of the Trans Am Series.
-In the 1983 IMSA GTP series he finished in second place behind Al Holbert.
+In 1965 and 1975, he won the overall standings of the SCCA Championships and in 1977 and 1978, the overall ratings of the category I of the Trans Am Series.
+In the 1983 IMSA GTP series, he finished in second place behind Al Holbert.
 Three times he was on the pole of the 24 Hours of Le Mans, where he also won the 1985 GTP class with a 13th-place finish.
 His best showing at Sebring was a fourth place in 1985.

 Post-racing

-Tullius bought the last TR6 and last TR8 built by British Leyland when production ended.
+Tullius bought the final TR6 and TR8s built by British Leyland when production of those makes of automobiles ceased.

-In 1969 he developed an interest in aviation which he continued to pursue after retiring from racing.
+In 1969, Tullius developed an interest in aviation which he continued to pursue after retiring from racing.
 He became a World War II airplane enthusiast, and participated in several Warbird Air Shows.
 He also took part in the Young Eagles program operated by the Experimental Aircraft Association (EAA).

-His personal hangar in Sebring, Florida held several of his own aircraft.
-Among them were a North American T-6 Texan, a Fairchild PT-26A, a Waco ZPF-6 biplane and a Beechcraft King Air twin in which he had logged several thousand hours of pilot-in-command time.
+Tullius' personal hangar in Sebring, Florida held several of his own aircraft.
+Among them were a North American T-6 Texan, a Fairchild PT-26A, a Waco ZPF-6 biplane, and a Beechcraft King Air twin in which he had logged several thousand hours of pilot-in-command time.
 Tullius also owned a Mustang P-51D, which he donated to the Royal Air Force Museum.
 Other planes reported to have been in the hangar were a Stearman and a North American T-28 Trojan.
 A selection of original Group 44 cars shared space in the hangar with the planes.

-Personal life
+Personal life and death

-In 1972 Tullius was in Bangkok visiting a friend when he was struck in the street by a chauffeur-driven car and injured.
+In 1972, Tullius was in Bangkok visiting a friend when he was struck in the street by a chauffeur-driven car and injured.

 Tullius had a son and a daughter.
-His son, Russel, died on 4 November 2021, at age 62.
+His son, Russel, died on November 4, 2021, at the age of 62.

+Bob Tullius died in Port Orange, Florida on March 16, 2026, at the age of 95.